 There are many incentives for foreign corporate entities to set up in one of the free zones in the UAE.
-Foreign corporate entities can operate in the free zones and free zone incorporated entities can be 100 per cent. foreign owned unlike corporate entities registered in the UAE.
+Foreign corporate entities can operate in the free zones and free zone incorporated entities can be 100 per cent. foreign owned, unlike corporate entities registered in the UAE.
 Foreign corporate entities are not permitted to operate in the Emirate outside of a free zone unless they operate in conjunction with a local partner.
 The ability to import into the free zones and to export without any import duties, taxes or currency restrictions being levied on the free zone entity has been a key driver for foreign corporate entities that are registered in the free zones.
-In 2007, Ras Al Khaimah was awarded the "most attractive destination" for Foreign Direct Investment from FDI Magazine.